travis-ci/docs-travis-ci-com/user/environment-variables.md

 To do so, make sure you're logged in, navigate to the repository in question, choose "Settings" from the cog menu, and click on "Add new variable" in the "Environment Variables" section.

-By default, these variables will be [secure](#Secure-Variables), check the "public" flag if you don't want it to.
+By default, the value of these new environment variables will be hidden from the `export` line in the logs.
+This corresponds to the behavior of [encrypted variables](#Secure-Variables) in your .travis.yml.

+Similarly, we do not expose these values to untrusted builds, triggered by pull requests from another repository.

 As an alternative to the web interface, you can also use the CLI's [`env`](https://github.com/travis-ci/travis.rb#env) command.